 Style, Format, Grammar & Spelling

-Writing, like any creative undertaking, is a skill that requires ongoing practice.
-Learning to write well offers lasting benefits – turning your writing tasks into a game can make it fun.
+Writing, like any creative undertaking, is a skill that requires ongoing practice to master for important education and work transitions.
+To improve your writing skills, turn your writing tasks into a game that makes it fun.
 Practice in low-risk and high-risk contexts.
 Play with writing for your eyes only to develop fluency and confidence.
-Get serious with your writing in high stakes applications so that you can produce quality materials worthy of a closer look by a recruiter.
+Get serious when writing high stakes applications so that you can produce quality materials worthy of a 2-thumbs up decision by your reader.
 Take advantage of the many resources out there to support your writing – both internal resources to fuel your motivation and focus, as well as external resources to tailor your writing to its intended audience need.
-Good luck!